harrycresswell/harry/content/uses.md

 I use [Wise](https://wise.com/invite/u/harryc454)* to collect payments in foreign currencies from international clients.
 With Wise you can set up a local bank account and receive payments much faster than with a domestic bank account.

+[Gumroad](https://gumroad.com/) is the tool I use to handle online payments for things like fonts or themes.

+I use [Buymeacoffee](https://www.buymeacoffee.com/) for donations.

+## Marketing

 I recently made the switch from [Mailchimp](https://mailchimp.com/) to [Brevo](https://www.brevo.com/), which I use to send my personal newsletter and Practical Hugo updates.
 I’ve been recommending Brevo to my european clients, so it makes sense that I’m using the same tool.
-Brevo has a partnership program, making it agency friendly, so we’ll also be using it at [ERYN](https://studioeryn.com/).
+Brevo also has a partnership program, making ideal for freelancers and small agencies.

-[Gumroad](https://gumroad.com/) is the tool I use to handle online payments for things like fonts or themes.

-I use [Buymeacoffee](https://www.buymeacoffee.com/) for donations.
+I’ve been using [Typeform](https://www.typeform.com/) to collect feedback for years, however with all the great and affordable ways to create forms these days, I struggle to justify their pricing.
+Recently I started using [Tally](https://tally.so/), it’s a joy to work with and has a generous free tier.

 ## Automation